 Students employed under the federal work-study program are governed by its policies.
-Work-study employment is coordinated through Bellin College in collaboration wit the Bellin Health Human Resource

-Department.
-Students may also seek positions that are non work-study positions.
-As such, they are governed by the employment policies at the place of employment.
+Work-study employment is coordinated through Bellin College in collaboration with the Bellin Health Human Resource Department.
+Students may also seek non work-study positions.
+As such, they are governed by the employment policies of the employer.

-The College does not control the employment of students (with the exception of work study students), however it does hold certain beliefs.
+The college does not control the employment of students (with the exception of work-study students) however, it does hold certain beliefs.
 The faculty recognizes that successful achievement in the program can be jeopardized by work schedules that do not permit adequate study and relaxation time.
-They will, therefore, provide individual counseling when they believe employment is adversely affecting the health and/or achievement of any student.
+They will therefore, provide individual counseling when they believe employment is adversely affecting the health and/or achievement of any student.